DustinBrett/daedalOS/README.md

   - Upgrade to js-dos v7
 - Winamp: Focus isn't reliable on mobile
 - Winamp: Clicking taskbar entry does not focus app
-- Winamp: Right click menu is not working
 - Window: Dragging on mobile sometimes triggers resize

 ### MVP Features